AaronChuang/gke-10-hackathon/README.md

 * **Powered by GKE:** The entire backend, from the intelligent orchestrator to the specialized AI agents and the management dashboard, is containerized and runs on a GKE Autopilot cluster for hands-off, optimized infrastructure management.
 * **Leveraging Google AI:** The system's intelligence is powered by Google's Gemini models via Vertex AI, with a RAG implementation using Vector Search to provide grounded, context-aware responses.

+### Challenges We Ran Into

+*   **State Management in a Serverless World:** Coordinating state across multiple serverless GKE services and asynchronous agents was complex.
+We solved this by using Firestore as a centralized, real-time state database, providing a single source of truth for all components.
+*   **Preventing Agent Loops:** Early prototypes occasionally resulted in agents getting stuck in infinite loops.
+We implemented a guardrails system with a two-retry termination policy and detailed logging to prevent this and ensure system stability.

+### Accomplishments & Learnings

+*   **Decoupled Architecture is Key:** The microservices approach was highly effective.
+It allowed us to develop, deploy, and scale the dashboard, orchestrator, and agents independently.
+GKE Autopilot made managing this complex setup surprisingly straightforward.
+*   **The Power of Human-AI Collaboration:** Pairing a human architect with AI assistants for coding and analysis proved to be a massive productivity multiplier.
+This hybrid team model allowed us to build a sophisticated system in a fraction of the time.
+*   **Non-Invasive Integration Works:** The injectable widget strategy successfully enhanced an existing application without touching its source code, demonstrating a powerful pattern for modernizing legacy systems.

 ## 👥 Our Team: A Human-AI Collaboration

 This project was brought to life through a unique development methodology, pairing a human developer with a team of advanced AI assistants.
 This hybrid approach allowed for rapid prototyping, complex problem-solving, and sophisticated code generation.